xpgram/advance-wars/README.md

 You can also play with a PS4/5 remote.
 Other gamepads are not guaranteed to work yet, but you can try.

+Oh, I should mention.
+This project is not necessarily for the public.
+I know Nintendo is litigation-happy.
+One of the key objectives here is just to demonstrate my skill.
+The rest are, you know, private fun with private people.

 Also, there are a lot of gifs below, so... rip in pieces your PC, maybe.

 # Features: